 fine.
 But if you have to ride several miles and then carry your bike on public

 transportation, consider paying more for a lighter bike.
 If price is no object

 or you want a little assistance, an electric folding bike can ease your commute

 considerably, especially if you face any challenging hills.

-advantages over their budget-priced counterparts.
+have several advantages over their budget-priced counterparts.
 For one, the

 top-rated folding bikes are lightweight and have a very compact fold, which can

-make a big difference if you are using the bike every day.
+make a big difference if you use the bike every day.
 They may also be more

 durable and fully featured.